-- Assessed contributions will not be applied to GFD entitlement when the student starts on or after 1st August 2018. - The assessed contribution should still be applied to the assessment of continuing students applying for PT dependants' grants in AY 18/19. - Once PTGFD entitlement has been established based on dependants' income, an assessed contribution based on household income is applied to reduce entitlement to ADG, CCG then PLA.
-The contribution will be calculated as follows: - Household income £39,793 or less: no contribution - Household income of more than £39,793: - contribution of £1 for each additional £9.27 of household income - The maximum contribution is £6,208. - Financial obligations will also be removed and disregards will be increased by £5,000 Financial obligations and lower disregards will still be applied to the assessment of continuing students applying for PT dependants' grants in AY 18/19.
+- Assessed contributions will not be applied to GFD entitlement when the student starts on or after 1st August 2018. - The assessed contribution should still be applied to the assessment of continuing students applying for PT dependants' grants in AY 19/20 who began their course before 1st August 2018. - Once PTGFD entitlement has been established based on dependants' income, an assessed contribution based on household income is applied to reduce entitlement to ADG, CCG then PLA.
+The contribution will be calculated as follows: - Household income £39,793 or less: no contribution - Household income of more than £39,793: - contribution of £1 for each additional £9.27 of household income - The maximum contribution is £6,208. - Financial obligations will also be removed and disregards will be increased by £5,000 Financial obligations and lower disregards will still be applied to the assessment of continuing students applying for PT dependants' grants in AY 19/20 who began their course before 1st August 2018.